mgharvey/genomics_workshop/README.md

 - SRR5678249_2.fastq.gz -> SRR5678249_A_L001_R2_002.fastq.gz
 - SRR5678258_1.fastq.gz -> SRR5678258_A_L001_R1_001.fastq.gz
 - SRR5678258_2.fastq.gz -> SRR5678258_A_L001_R2_002.fastq.gz
+Most of the name don't matter (only the first and last parts that are separated by underscores "_").

 #### 9. Make an Illumiprocessor config file (or see example file "illumiprocessor.conf")